-That's the sense of a modern expression like that, where people don't want to hear a certain thing, they want to get rid of certain problems.
+That's the sense of a modern expression like that, where people don't want to hear certain things, they want to get rid of certain problems.

 For Azazel, that Azazel has the sense of being sent into the wilderness to bear a responsibility of which he was a perpetrator.